 I had lots of downs but came through it all, and I want to help you, fellow hobbyists, in setting up, finding the balance, and maintaining your very own planted aquarium at your very own home.

 I researched a lot before dedicating myself to this 35-gallon outdoor tank, which is by the way in our terrace, with no direct sunlight shining through but lots of ambient light.

 The thing I love about this hobby is that I can apply what I learned from my science classes (Biology, Chemistry, and even Physics) at school a long time ago.
-I was able to use my Major in Electronics and Communications too.
-I applied automation for every equipment in my tank.
+I was able to use my Major too.
+I applied automation for every piece of equipment in my tank.
 I tried to convert my planted tank into a high-tech one, high energy light and injecting CO2 from a pressurized tank.

 Aquascaping is the art of underwater gardening: how you arrange the rocks, driftwood, and plants to simulate an underwater natural ecosystem.
-It looks different day by day as the plants grow, the scape changes, just like nature.
+It looks different day by day as the plants grow, the scape changes, variables change, and you have to find the balance of everything, just like nature.

 As opposed to a reef or marine tank, I find a freshwater planted tank to be more pleasing and relaxing to look at.
-And you will begin to appreciate how natural systems balance itself out, how even the smallest organism/bacteria can be so important for establishing our planted aquarium/s at home.
+And you will begin to appreciate how a natural system balances itself out, how even the smallest organisms/bacteria can be so important for establishing our planted aquarium/s.
 With your planted tank it is an enclosed system, and there is no running water to do the filtration and replenish the nutrients.
-It is us, the hobbyist who needs to maintain and balance everything out with our equipment on hand.
+It is us, the hobbyist, who needs to maintain and balance everything out with our equipment on hand.

 A Lot of Downs…